zzzprojects/docs/learndapper.com/pages/parameters.md

 ## Dapper WHERE IN Parameters

-Using dapper, you can use the 'WHERE IN' clause to query a list of values.
-That can be accomplished by utilizing the dapper's anonymous type parameter.
+Using Dapper, you can use the 'WHERE IN' clause to query a list of values.
+That can be accomplished by utilizing the Dapper's anonymous type parameter.
 To do this, you must pass an anonymous type object as a parameter and assign each value a unique name.

-For example, if we are querying a table based on a list of IDs, we could pass a dapper parameter like this:
+For example, if we are querying a table based on a list of IDs, we could pass a Dapper parameter like this:

 ```csharp
 var dapperParams = new { param1 = value1, param2 = value2 ...};